MG5 (automobile): Technical details

 The production MG5 is powered by a 1.5 litre petrol four cylinder "VTi-Tech" engine, producing 80 kW and 135 Nm.
 There is a choice of five speed manual or four speed automatic transmissions.

 A 1.5 litre turbo "Hyperboost" version was launched in November 2013, producing 95 kW and 210 Nm mated to a six speed automatic transmission with a claimed top speed of 200 km/h.
 All models are equipped with 16 inch wheels, fitted with 205/55 tyres.

 Second generation (2020)

+Overview

 The second generation MG5 debuted in September 2020 right before the 2020 Beijing Auto Show.

 According to SAIC, the second generation MG5 features the third generation MG family design language, including a front fascia similar to the 2020 MG HS facelift, with engine options include a 1.5 litre turbo petrol four cylinder engine developed by SAIC, producing 173 PS and a 1.5 litre petrol four cylinder engine producing 120 PS.

-The MG5 was revealed in July 2021 in Thailand, featuring the 1.5-litre SAIC 15S4C engine.
+In China, the MG5 comes in two trims, 180DVVT and 300TGI.
+Combined fuel consumption for the MG 5 is rated at 5.6 litres per 100 kilometres and 5.7 litres per kilometres depending on trim level (42 US MPG and 41.2 US MPG respectively).

+Facelift

+The facelifted MG5 was unveiled on 14 August 2024.
+Changes includes the front fascia design updated with new headlights and the placement of the MG badge above the grille, an the rear fascia design updated with redesigned taillights and rear bumper design, and the interior was updated with a new digital cockpit and fewer buttons in the centre console.